HCL-TECH-SOFTWARE/dx-compose-docker-compose/README.md

 Start by cloning this repository locally and cd into the `dx-compose-docker-compose` directory.

-All you need to do is to load the HCL DX docker images into your local docker repository and set up your local environment with some environment variables.
+All you need to do is to load the HCL DX Compose docker images into your local docker repository and set up your local environment with some environment variables.

 ### Loading DX Compose docker images